 Before you lend your car to a friend, it's a good idea to ask about his own insurance coverage.
 In the event of an accident, your own insurance will typically be what pays for damages.
 However, the driver's insurance may be needed to cover part of any applicable personal injury or medical expenses.
 It can also be used to supplement your plan if the collision caused property damage and/or injuries that are severe enough to max out your policy.

 Understanding Your Liability

-Since insurance generally follows the car and not the driver, lending a car to a friend can be an expensive mistake if an accident occurs.
+Since insurance generally follows the car and not the driver, lending a vehicle to a friend can be an expensive mistake if a car accident occurs.
 If your own insurance won't pay for the damages and your friend doesn't have sufficient coverage, you can be held personally liable for accident-related expenses.